flyway/flywaydb.org/documentation/database/sqlserver.md

 ## Limitations

-- When setting `flyway.schemas`, the first schema is not set as the default as SQL Server is unable to change the default schema for a session.
+- SQL Server is unable to change the default schema for a session.
+Therefore, setting the `flyway.defaultSchema` property has no value, unless used for a [Placeholder](https://flywaydb.org/documentation/migrations#placeholder-replacement) in your sql scripts.
+If you decide to use `flyway.defaultSchema`, it also must exist in `flyway.schemas`.
-[Placeholders](https://flywaydb.org/documentation/migrations#placeholder-replacement) can be used to work around this limitation.
+- By default, the flyway schema history table will try to write to the default schema for the database connection.
+You may specify which schema to write this table to by setting `flyway.schemas=custom_schema`, as the first entry will become the default schema if `flyway.defaultSchema` itself is not set.
+- With these limitations in mind, please refer to the properties or [Options](https://flywaydb.org/documentation/commandline/migrate#defaultSchema) mentioned here for descriptions / consequences.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/database/db2">DB2 <i class="fa fa-arrow-right"></i></a>